Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-connected missingness models with shadow variables

 Like with (\ref{eq:shadow}), inverse response probability versions of (\ref{eq:shadow-blue}), (\ref{eq:shadow-red}), (\ref{eq:shadow-red-dagger}) are obtained by adding 1 to both sides of each equation.
 We will refer to those by the same labels, (\ref{eq:shadow-blue}), (\ref{eq:shadow-red}), (\ref{eq:shadow-red-dagger}).

-\paragraph{Completeness conditions:}
+\paragraph*{Completeness conditions.}

-Under \ref{mSV-1}, the original completeness condition implies that $\P(W,Z\mid R_{WZ}=1)$ is complete in $Z$.
+Under \ref{mSV-1}, the original completeness condition implies that $\P(V,Z\mid R_{VZ}=1)$ is complete in $Z$.
 This can be used as the completeness condition to ensure the integral equation have a unique solution in both the \ref{mSV-2i} and \ref{mSV-2ii} cases.

-The \ref{mSV-2ii} ($R_W$-$R_Z$ separation) case is interesting with two options for the integral equation. (\ref{eq:shadow-red-dagger}) has more data points than (\ref{eq:shadow-red}), as it is the combination of (\ref{eq:shadow-red}) and
+The \ref{mSV-2ii} ($R_V$-$R_Z$ separation) case is interesting with two options for the integral equation. (\ref{eq:shadow-red-dagger}) has more data points than (\ref{eq:shadow-red}), as it is the combination of (\ref{eq:shadow-red}) and

-Hence (\ref{eq:shadow-red-dagger}) has a unique solution under a weaker completeness condition: $\P(W,Z^\dagger\mid R_W=1)$ complete in $Z^\dagger$.
-This condition was used by \cite{zuo2024MediationAnalysisMediator} for a model discussed in Section~\ref{sssec:models8-9} below.
+Hence (\ref{eq:shadow-red-dagger}) has a unique solution under a weaker completeness condition: $\P(V,Z^\dagger\mid R_V=1)$ complete in $Z^\dagger$.
+This condition was used by \cite{zuo2024MediationAnalysisMediator} for a model discussed in section~\ref{sssec:models8-9} below.
 To differentiate the two completeness conditions in this case, we refer to them as \textit{strong} and \textit{weak completeness}.
-(A setting where strong completeness is not satisfied but weak completeness may be satisfied is where $W$ and $Z$ are both discrete, $W$ has $k$ values and $Z$ has $k-1$ values.)
-As completeness conditions are in principle verifiable, the strongest one deemed to hold should be used.
-If strong completeness holds, $\text{odds}(R_W=0\mid W)$ is identified by the unique solution to (\ref{eq:shadow-red}); and if strong completeness does not hold but weak completeness does, $\text{odds}(R_W=0\mid W)$ is identified by the unique solution to (\ref{eq:shadow-red-dagger}).
+(A setting where strong completeness is not satisfied but weak completeness may be satisfied is where $V$ and $Z$ are both discrete, $V$ has $k$ values and $Z$ has $k-1$ values.)
+If strong completeness holds, $\odds(R_V=0\mid V)$ is identified by the unique solution to (\ref{eq:shadow-red}); and if strong completeness does not hold but weak completeness does, $\odds(R_V=0\mid V)$ is identified by the unique solution to (\ref{eq:shadow-red-dagger}).

-\paragraph{A testable implication under strong completeness in the $R_W$-$R_Z$ separation case:}
+\paragraph*{A testable implication under strong completeness in the $R_V$-$R_Z$ separation case.}

 Note that (\ref{eq:shadow-red-extra}) is used for identification (as part of (\ref{eq:shadow-red-dagger})) under weak completeness, but not under strong completeness.
-This means under strong completeness, (\ref{eq:shadow-red-extra}) serves as a testable condition, reflecting the assumed conditional independence of $R_W$ and $R_Z$.
+This means under strong completeness, (\ref{eq:shadow-red-extra}) serves as a testable condition, reflecting the assumed conditional independence of $R_V$ and $R_Z$.